bishwaraj13/Housing-Prices-Advanced-Regression-Techniques/README.md

 <a id = 'conclusion'></a>
 # Conclusion
 ***
-In this notebook I successfully did analysis on which features influences the House Prices.
-I have also come up with few new features that has been used as an input to predictive models.
+In this notebook I did analysis on which features influences the House Prices.
+I did Feature Engineering to create few interesting features which has pretty high correlation to the House Price.
 <br><br>
 I have trained several Machine Learning base models to predict House Prices.
-I have also used techniques like Averaging base models and Stacked Generalization, which has given me much better score to my predictions using test data.
+I have further explored and used ensemble techniques like Averaging base models and Stacked Generalization, which has given me much better score to my predictions using test data.
+The best score I received so far is 0.11777, and I am on the top 16% of the leaderboard.